gitter-badger/noetl/README.md

 # NoETL
-NoETL (Not Only ETL) current python version is a prototype of a system to manage the sequence of the process execution by controlling forks and child processes.
+NoETL's (Not Only ETL) current python version is a prototype of a system to manage the sequence of the process execution by controlling forks and child processes.

 Functionality of the prototype is described on wiki - https://github.com/akuksin/noetl/wiki